Get started¶

 There will be two nodes for counting numbers in this example.
 The first simply

-that increases each iteration until it wraps around
+publishes a uint32 that increases each iteration until it wraps around

 and starts over.
-The other node subscribes to the uint32
+The other node subscribes to the uint32 and publishes a

-with binary, and possibly hexadecimal, representation.
+string with binary, and possibly hexadecimal, representation.
 Let’s start

 by breaking down the code for the first node.